baibaichen/Blog2/Optimizer/EFFICIENCY IN THE COLUMBIA DATABASE QUERY OPTIMIZER.md

 First, rule bindings take all logical multi-expressions as inputs to check if they match patterns, so we need not skip over physical multi-expressions.
 A group generally contains a huge number of logical and physical multi-expressions which may occupy several pages of virtual memory, so a single reference of physical multi-expressions may cause memory page fault which greatly slow down the program execution.
 Generally, the number of physical multi-expressions in a group is twice or three times as the number of logical multi-expressions.
 By separating logical and physical expressions and only looking at logical expressions, binding in Columbia should be faster than that in Cascades.

-Second, if a group has been optimized and we are optimizing it for a different property, we can handle the physical and logical multi-expressions in the group separately.
+Second, <u>if a group has been optimized and we are optimizing it for a different property</u>, we can handle the physical and logical multi-expressions in the group separately.
 The physical multi-expressions in the physical list are scanned only to check whether the desired property is satisfied and calculate costs directly, and the logical multi-expressions in the logical list are scanned only to see if all appropriate rules have been fired.
 Only when a rule has not been applied to an expression before, is the logical expression to be optimized.
 In Cascades, the task for optimizing a group does not look at the physical multi-expressions.
 Instead, all logical multi-expressions are to be optimized again.
 Obviously, the approach in Columbia to optimize a group is superior to that in Cascades, and is facilitated by the separation of logical and physical linked lists in a group.

 **Better Structure for Winners**.
 The key idea of dynamic programming and memoization is to save the winners of searches for future use.
 Each search for the cheapest solution to a problem or subproblem is done relative to some context.
 Here a context consists of required physical properties (e.g. the solution must be sorted on A.X ) and an upper bound (e.g. the solution must cost less than 5).
 A **WINNER** is the multi-expression (physical) which won the search for the context which guided a search.
 Since different search contexts may yield different winners for a group, an array of winner objects is stored into a group structure.